marcocondrache/marcocondrache.com/content/posts/react-hooks.md

 ---
+slug: hooks-getters
+date: 07-14-2024
 title: A react pattern for writting hooks
-slug: hooks-getters
+summary: Pattern that ensures efficient rendering by re-rendering components only when the specific state values they use change
 published: true
 ---

-One thing that I've learned during my experience with React is the hook getters pattern.

-It's a pattern used by libraries like <a href="https://github.com/vercel/swr/blob/1585a3e37d90ad0df8097b099db38f1afb43c95d/src/core/use-swr.ts#L733" target="_blank">swr</a> and <a href="https://github.com/react-hook-form/react-hook-form/blob/5e92c1b5634bbcf18e3df14d173bced620f7392d/src/logic/getProxyFormState.ts#L16" target="_blank">react-hook-form</a>, and it states a basic idea of React.
-Don't render what is not used.
+In my journey with React, I've come across a powerful pattern known as the hook getter pattern.
+This approach, utilized by popular libraries like <a href="https://github.com/vercel/swr/blob/1585a3e37d90ad0df8097b099db38f1afb43c95d/src/core/use-swr.ts#L733" target="_blank">SWR</a> and <a href="https://github.com/react-hook-form/react-hook-form/blob/5e92c1b5634bbcf18e3df14d173bced620f7392d/src/logic/getProxyFormState.ts#L16" target="_blank">react-hook-form</a>, embodies a fundamental React principle: render only what changes.

-Take this example
+Let's explore this pattern by evolving a simple localStorage wrapper into a more sophisticated hook.
+We'll start with a basic implementation:

 ```ts
 function useLocalStorage() {